kailash-manasarovar/statement/docs/timeline/2023/june.md

 ## Rest of June

-- I practice every day at the conservatory.
+- In direct defiance of the criminal gang that has targeted me, I go in to practice the piano every day at the conservatory.
+- I'm still under the impression that only Domingo Cano plus his willing helpers had my destruction in mind.
+- I'm hoping it's all over now and we can get on with playing music without any drama.
-- One morning I am practicing and Domingo opens the door and pokes his head through and looks at me meaningfully, as if to say "I won".
+- One morning while I'm practicing, Domingo opens the door and pokes his head through and looks at me meaningfully and menacingly, as if to say "I won".
 - I feel overwhelmingly sexually aroused a lot at home, and masturbate often, even on the days I don't go to the conservatory.

-!!! info "In retrospect"
+!!! info "The slow and steady realization that all my activity, particularly sexual, is being monitored by many people"
-    - I don't realize I'm being recorded audibly (at least) via my mobile phone.
+    - I don't realize I'm being recorded audibly via my mobile phone.
-    - I find this out when the hackers reveal themselves to me, from August/September 2023 onwards.
+    - I find this out when the hackers reveal themselves to me during online communication with them that starts in August 2023.
-    - For example, they repeat parts of conversations I've had back to me in fake X account profiles or random posts I see on my timeline.
+    - For example, they may repeat significant parts of conversations I've had during the day back to me in fake X account profiles or random posts I see on my X timeline.
+    - I realize then they may have heard me masturbating.
-    - I don't realize it is highly likely I'm being filmed with secret cameras all over my flat too.
+    - I still don't realize it is highly likely I'm being filmed with secret cameras all over my flat.
-    - I've no idea I'm being drugged.
+    - They will reveal they have access to the cameras on all my devices in August too.
+    - I realize at that time they very likely have film and sound of me masturbating in [Lourdes on Good Friday 2023](april.md#good-friday).
+    - I will have no idea I'm being drugged continuously until November 2024 when I throw away all my toiletries and suddenly feel a million times better and clearer-headed.

 ## The beach